Automatic identification system: Basic overview

 AIS receivers are not specified in the AIS standards, because they do not transmit.
 The main threat to the integrity of any AIS system are non-compliant AIS transmissions, hence careful specifications of all transmitting AIS devices.
-However, it is well to note that AIS transceivers all transmit on multiple channels as required by the AIS standards.
+However, AIS transceivers all transmit on multiple channels as required by the AIS standards.
 Consequently, single-channel or multiplexed receivers will not receive all AIS messages.
 Only dual-channel receivers will receive all AIS messages.

 Type testing and approval

 AIS is a technology which has been developed under the auspices of the IMO by its technical committees.
 The technical committees have developed and published a series of AIS product specifications.
 Each specification defines a specific AIS product which has been carefully created to work in a precise way with all the other defined AIS devices, thus ensuring AIS system interoperability worldwide.
 Maintenance of the specification integrity is deemed critical for the performance of the AIS system and the safety of vessels and authorities using the technology.
 As such most countries require that AIS products are independently tested and certified to comply with a specific published specification.
 Products that have not been tested and certified by a competent authority, may not conform to the required AIS published specification and therefore may not operate as expected in the field.
 The most widely recognized and accepted certifications are the R&TTE Directive, the U.S. Federal Communications Commission, and Industry Canada, all of which require independent verification by a qualified and independent testing agency.